Isaaco3349/Isaaco3349/README.md

-- 👋 Hi, I’m @Isaaco3349
+- 👋 Hi, I’m Isaac
-- 👀 I’m interested in ...
+- 👀 I’m interested in Blockchain Technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning solidity development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web3 development.
-- 📫 How to reach me ...
+- 📫 How to reach me mail> Isaaconyeomah@gmail.com, twitter> @isaachavertzz, Linkedin> https://www.linkedin.com/in/isaac-onyeoma-2a048b288/overlay/contact-info/

 <!---
 Isaaco3349/Isaaco3349 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.